trngle-xyz/cli/README.md

 ## How It Works

-trngle connects to the Canton Network through an operator API.
-When you request a quote:
+trngle is a self-contained binary that runs on your computer.
+When you request a trade:

-1. The operator finds a counterparty and returns a price
+1. trngle calls the operator API for a quote
-2. You review the quote in your terminal
+2. You review the price in your terminal
-3. On confirmation, trngle signs and submits the trade on-chain via your Loop wallet
+3. On confirmation, trngle signs the trade locally with your private key and submits it on-chain via your Loop wallet
 4. The operator settles the trade — both sides receive their tokens

-All signing happens locally.
-Your private key never leaves your machine.
+The operator provides liquidity and settlement. trngle provides the interface.
+All cryptographic signing happens on your machine — your private key never leaves your computer and is never sent to the operator or anyone else.

 ## Configuration